CentOS/shim-review/README.md

 No

 *******************************************************************************
-### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
+### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
+Skip this, if you're not using GRUB2.
 *******************************************************************************

 RHEL Like